mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 clust_p <- prop.table(as.matrix(cibola_clust), margin = 1)

 # The following line uses the vegdist function in the vegan package
-# to calculate the Brainard-Robinson similarity score.
+# to calculate the Brainerd-Robinson similarity score.
 Since vegdist
 # by default defines an unscaled distance we must subtract the results
 # from 2 and then divide by 2 to get a similarity scaled from 0 to 1.
 cibola_br <- ((2 - as.matrix(vegan::vegdist(clust_p,